 The themes on a roadmap are broad, long-term objectives.
 The development of a story is a tactical unit of work.
 Epics are a great way to connect all things on the roadmap and keep the team focused on the same goal.

-How Epic is applied?
+How Is Epic Applied?

 The concept of a “larger” job differs from company to company.
 Some companies may use value stream, Theme, or scope.
 Many scrum teams may be needed to tackle a wide range of issues in a large project.
-Each target area of the project is assigned to an Epic, and all user story requirements are linked to that focus area of Epic.
+Each project’s target area is assigned to an Epic, and all user story requirements are linked to that focus area of Epic.

 For organizing a team’s work and creating a logical hierarchy, epics can be pretty helpful.
-The aim is to divide significant projects down into manageable chunks to supply value to the company’s consumers regularly and keep business running smoothly.
+The aim is to divide significant projects down into manageable chunks to supply value to the company’s consumers regularly and keep the business running smoothly.